ben-rogerson/twin.macro/README.md

 export default () => <Input hasHover />
 ```

-Or use an array to improve the readability:
+Or use an array instead of backticks to improve the readability:

 ```js
 import tw, { styled } from 'twin.macro'